Snipper: A Spatiotemporal Transformer for Simultaneous Multi-Person 3D Pose Estimation Tracking and Forecasting on a Video Snippet: Method

+\boldstart{Discussion.} There are several alternatives to implement spatiotemporal attention with details displayed in Fig.~\ref{fig:attention-discussion}: \begin{itemize} \item (a) \emph{Self-attention}.
+Follow VisTR~\cite{wang2021end}, we flatten multi-frame features to a 2D matrix of shape $THW\times C$ and applies attention to all $THW$ voxels.
+This attention mechanism is costly for high-resolution feature maps and also breaks the local spatiotemporal relationship for better image-aligned tasks.

+\item (b) \emph{Na\"ive spatial deformable attention}~\cite{zhu2020deformable}.
+We reshape the feature volume $\mathbf{F}$ to the shape $H \times W \times CT$, where the channel size becomes $CT$ after concatenating multi-frame temporal features at the same image position.
+Then the spatial deformable attention is applied on the spatial domain $H\times W$ to aggregate spatiotemporal features.
+However, this na\"ive extension fails to consider object or camera motions within a video snippet.
+With these motions, image features at the same spatial position across frames often change, but the temporal features are still aggregated on the fixed spatial positions.

+\item (c) \emph{Direct 3D sampling}: This approach regresses space-time offsets and directly samples in the 3D space $T\times H\times W$, where the interpolation is performed in both spatial and temporal domain, \ie, $t\in[1, T]$ is fractional instead of integer frame index.
+However, the temporal interpolation is costly and ill-defined without known correspondences between frames such as optical flow, which leads to defects in the aggregated temporal features.

+\item (d) \emph{Entire snippet sampling}: Another scheme is to sample on all frames of the input snippet for the query at $(x_q, y_q, t_q)$, with offsets restricted on each temporal frame in the snippet.

+\item (e) \emph{Neighboring frame sampling (ours)}: Our approach limits the sampling range to be the immediate neighboring frames $\mathbf{S}(t_q)$.
+Despite the short temporal connection at each spatiotemporal deformable attention module, the temporal information is still fully accumulated due to the multiple layers of the attention module in the transformer encoder.
+Compared with the approaches mentioned above, our proposed mechanism requires less computation, but without any performance reduction.
+More results and analysis are presented in Sec.~\ref{sec:ablation} and Fig.~\ref{fig:compare_attention} that validates the effectiveness and efficiency of our proposed strategy. \end{itemize}

-\boldstart{Extension to multi-scale features.} Our proposed spatiotemporal deformable attention mechanism can be naturally applied to multi-scale multi-frame features extracted by CNN.
-For query at the position $(x, y, t)$, the sampling is conducted on each multi-scale feature volumes with distinct regressed offsets, and all the sampled features are aggregated with their attention weights.
-For simplicity, we use single-scale feature volumes to illustrate our method and present details on multi-scale spatiotemporal deformable attention in the supplementary.
+\boldstart{Extension to multi-scale features.} Our proposed spatiotemporal deformable attention mechanism can be naturally applied to multi-scale multi-frame features extracted by CNN backbone.
+The process is summarized in Fig.~\ref{fig:multiscale-attention}.
+For the query vector $q$ at the position $p=(x_q,y_q,t_q)$, we pass it through two linear layers to regress the sampling offsets $\Delta p_{t,k,l}$ and the attention weights $\alpha_{t,k,l}$ for all scales in parallel, where $l$ indexes the feature volume scale.
+We use the offsets $\Delta p_{t,k,l}$ to sample the image features at multiple scales and linearly combine these sampled features using the weights $\alpha_{t,k,l}$.
+This process is mathematically expressed as